srijan-paul/vyse/src/overview.md

 This section contains a brief overview of the Vyse.
 If you have some prior experience with programming in C or JS like languages, this should help you cover the basics pretty quickly!

-If not, consider this snippet am "Eagle eye view" of the territory.
+If not, consider this snippet an "Eagle eye view" of the territory.
 You can copy and paste the following snippet into a file and play around with it.

 ```vyse
 -- comments begin with '--' and are ignored by